Last Updated on April 15, 2021 by Helga Dosa

-In more recent times, the Passo del Furlo was one of Benito Mussolini’s favourite spots whilst en-route to Rome.
-In 1936, members of the local militia together with some local sculptors carved a profile of Mussolini in the rock high up Monte Pietralata overlooking the gorge, but only a small part is now barely discernible from Acqualagna because partisans blew it up after WW2
+In more recent times, the Passo del Furlo was one of Benito Mussolini’s favorite spots whilst en route to Rome.
+In 1936, members of the local militia together with some local sculptors carved a profile of Mussolini in the rock high up Monte Pietralata overlooking the gorge, but only a small part is now barely discernible from Acqualagna because partisans blew it up after WW2.

 Infrastructure & Climate

-The road infrastructure is well organised and relatively traffic free in many places.
-You can reach the Montefeltro from a number of places such as Cesena to the north, Arezzo to the west, Rimini and Pesaro to the east and Gubbio to the south.
+The road infrastructure is well organized and relatively traffic-free in many places.
+You can reach the Montefeltro, Le Marche from a number of places such as Cesena to the north, Arezzo to the west, Rimini and Pesaro to the east, and Gubbio to the south.
 Nearest airports are Forli, Rimini and Ancona, or if you are arriving by autostrada (A14 Bologna-Bari) convenient exits are at Cesena, Rimini, Pesaro or Fano.

 Many of Italy’s regions have a cuisine that is sophisticated, offering a great variety of dishes that are rich in ingredients and renowned for quality.
-However, when it comes to the classical and most time-honoured of culinary traditions, you will find that the cucina povera is simply the best.
+However, when it comes to the classical and most time-honored culinary traditions, you will find that the cucina povera is simply the best.

-Apart from the coastal areas of Northern Marche that offer some great seafood specialities such as brodetto for example, the essential characteristics of Montefeltro cooking are mainly based on their roots in the country, or cucina di terra.
+Apart from the coastal areas of Northern Marche that offer some great seafood specialties such as brodetto for example, the essential characteristics of Montefeltro cooking are mainly based on their roots in the country or cucina di terra.

-If you appreciate good, wholesome food, you will discover many gastronomic treasures in the Montefeltro.
-The Valmarecchia (here we find Casteldelci, Sant’ Agata Feltria, Pennabilli, Talamello and San Leo) is predominately cheese, mushroom and truffle country.
+If you appreciate good, wholesome food, you will discover many gastronomic treasures in Montefeltro, Le Marche.
+The Valmarecchia (here we find Casteldelci, Sant’ Agata Feltria, Pennabilli, Talamello, and San Leo) is predominately cheese, mushroom, and truffle country.
 Cheese production is based on ancient traditions and the most well known include caciotta, formaggio di fossa, ravaggio, pecorino and slattato.
 October is an important time for truffles.